Familia (political party): Formation

+The year 1731 was a breakthrough for the party; in the summer of that year, through the marriage of August Aleksander to Maria Zofia Denhof, heiress to the great Sieniawski fortune, the Familia gained a material basis for the realisation of its political aspirations; because of this, 1731 is considered to be beginning of the party.
+In the autumn of 1731, the King, who did not intend to bow to the opposition and abandon his support for the Czartoryskis, endowed Prince August with the Ruthenian Voivodeship, and Stanisław Poniatowski with the Mazovian Voivodeship.
+Well aware of the balance of power in Poland, the French resident Perteville appreciated the growing importance of the Familia and, from at least the beginning of 1731, worked to drag it into the camp France was building to elect Stanisław Leszczyński to the Polish throne after the death of August II.
+The Potocki opposition and the Lithuanian opposition co-operating with it against the King and the Familia were oriented towards imperial courts hostile to the strengthening of Poland (Prussia was subordinating its policy in Poland to Russia at this time); from 1729 onwards, France joined these neighbouring guardians of the failure of the Sejm to come to an end.

+Familia after August II

 During the interregnum in 1733, the Familia supported Stanisław I Leszczyński for King.
 Polish Kings in the period were elected by ballot, by the nobility (Elective Monarchy).
 The Familia decided to support the Saxon Frederick Augustus II as candidate (elected King Augustus III - reign.
 1734–1763 in Poland), instead, and thus became a party of the Royal Court.
 Following the failure of the Polish Sejm to pass reforms (between 1744 and 1750) the Familia distanced itself from the struggling Royal Court.
 In foreign affairs, they now represented a pro-Russian orientation (see "War of Polish Succession").

 During the next Polish interregnum (1763–1764) near the end of the "Seven Years' War" in Europe, an armed Russian intervention in Poland gave the Familia the opportunity to vanquish their opponents at home.
 When in 1764 Adam Kazimierz Czartoryski declined to seek election to the throne, the Czartoryskis agreed to the election, instead, of their kinsman Stanisław August Poniatowski, a one-time lover of the Russian Empress Catherine II "the Great".